Europe in Action: More than 200 participants exchange ideas and experiences about “Love, life and friendship“

 — Inclusion Europe (@InclusionEurope) June 2, 2017

 Participants were excited about the conference and gave very positive feedback.
 They agreed that the topic was of utmost importance, and that a lot needs still to be done both on the legal side and in society so people with intellectual can have equal rights to find and maintain friendships and love relationships.

 This was also expressed through their social media posts which they shared using the hashtag #EuropeInAction:

 — InclusionIntl (@InclusionIntl) June 3, 2017

-The conference report with summaries of all workshops and seminars and the conference film will be published soon.
+The conference report with summaries of all workshops and seminars will be published soon.

 On the conference website you can find pictures of the conference.